All Souls' Day: Anglican Communion

 As such, Anglican parishes "now commemorate all the faithful departed in the context of the All Saints' Day celebration", in keeping with this fresh perspective.
 Contributing to the revival was the need "to help Anglicans mourn the deaths of millions of soldiers in World War I".
 Members of the Guild of All Souls, an Anglican devotional society founded in 1873, "are encouraged to pray for the dying and the dead, to participate in a requiem of All Souls' Day and say a Litany of the Faithful Departed at least once a month".

 At the Reformation the celebration of All Souls' Day was fused with All Saints' Day in the Church of England or, in the judgement of some, it was "deservedly abrogated".
-It was reinstated in certain parishes in connection with the Oxford Movement of the 19th century and is acknowledged in United States Anglicanism in the Holy Women, Holy Men calendar and in the Church of England with the 1980 Alternative Service Book.
+It was reinstated in certain parishes in adherence to the Oxford Movement of the 19th century, known today as Anglo-Catholicism and is acknowledged in United States Anglicanism in the Holy Women, Holy Men calendar and in the Church of England with the 1980 Alternative Service Book.
 It features in Common Worship as a Lesser Festival called "Commemoration of the Faithful Departed (All Souls' Day)".